 We’ve long heard about moving from preventive maintenance to predictive maintenance, where developing problems are identified long before they turn into on-road, expensive failures.
 There has been a great deal of development in this area, and a growing role for artificial intelligence and machine learning in identifying potential problems.

 One company that is using AI and machine learning in an effort to help fleets is Uptake, which approximately five years ago started offering what it calls “predictive maintenance powered by artificial intelligence and machine learning software.”
 Its first foray was in rail, but it has since branched out into the trucking, energy, mining, manufacturing, and heavy equipment industries.

-Jay Allardyce, Uptake’s executive vice president, industry, product and partnerships, explains that Uptake’s software uses raw data from a vehicle gained through its telematics devices, as well as “contextual data,” such as weather, traffic, and operating conditions, that tell the software more about each vehicle.
+Jay Allardyce, Uptake’s chief product officer, explains that Uptake’s software uses raw data from a vehicle gained through its telematics devices, as well as “contextual data,” such as weather, traffic, and operating conditions, that tell the software more about each vehicle.
 “We also have a series of data science models in the software that are trained on fleet data to detect multiple specific failures, like [diesel particulate filters] to predict when they will fail.”
 The company says it currently has approximately 20 different data science models in its software that focus on detecting problems in a range of vehicle systems.